 CMWD indicated that Phase 1 of the RSMP, from the Camrosa Water Reclamation Facility (WRF) to the Hueneme Outfall, has been completed.
 Phases 2A and 2C are also completed and expected to be operational in 2013/2014.
-The remaining portions of Phase 2 (i.e., 2B, 2D, and 2E) are in design and expected to be online within the timeframe of the next permit cycle, by 2018.
+The remaining portions of Phase 2 (i.e., 2B, 2D, and 2E) are expected to be online within the timeframe of the next permit cycle, by 2018.
+Phases 2B and 2D are currently under construction and Phase 2E is in design.
 Phase 3 is still being projected for future work.
-CMWD anticipates discharge from the RSMP to the Hueneme Outfall will commence in 2014.
+CMWD began discharging from the RSMP to the Hueneme Outfall in September 2014.